Digital Residential Energy Labels Pilot Project

 Make the map easy for homeowners

-Make the map easy for homeowners to view and update labels with recent energy-efficient upgrades so they can feel proud of their label and feel assured it is accurate.
+Make the map easy for homeowners to view and compare homes, as well as update their home’s label with recent energy-efficient upgrades.

 - 4